 Non-slip shoes can improve your stability and safety across a wide range of situations.
 Many hikers, joggers, and runners opt for non-slip athletic shoes when they step outdoors.
 Some people, especially those at a higher risk of slipping and falling, benefit from using non-slip shoes for daily activities such as walking around the house, going out to get the mail, grocery shopping, and more.

 You can also find non-slip shoes in workplaces that often have wet or oily floors, such as restaurants, hotels, hospitals, and more.
 In fact, some workplaces require the use of non-slip shoes to reduce the risk of workplace accidents.

 As a rule of thumb, if you’re going to be walking anywhere with a possibility of wet or oily floors, you should wear slip-resistant footwear.
 With the right shoes, you can help to prevent trips and falls when walking, running, and lifting heavy objects.

 There are times, however, when non-slip shoes might be a poor choice of footwear.
 While slip-resistant shoes can help to prevent falling in normal or slick conditions, they do the opposite in snowy conditions.
 Snow easily packs into the grooves of the tread pattern, preventing your shoes from getting a good grip and increasing your risk of slipping.
 The same goes for mud.

-If you do find yourself wearing non-slip shoes in these conditions, you should take regular breaks to clean the snow or mud from in between the tread of your footwear.
+If you find yourself wearing non-slip shoes in these conditions, you should take regular breaks to clean the snow or mud from between the tread of your footwear.
 Doing this will ensure that you don’t lose traction and help to keep you safe as you move.

 The Picture in this post is by Skitters Photos on pexels.